Skip to content

 What problem it solves

-It simplifies developer interaction with Microsoft services by providing a single endpoint (https://graph.microsoft.com) to access data across multiple services like Outlook, OneDrive, Teams, and Microsoft Entra (formerly Azure AD), rather than requiring separate APIs for each.
+It simplifies developer interaction with Microsoft services by providing a single endpoint (https://graph.microsoft.com) to access data across multiple services like Outlook, OneDrive, Teams, and Microsoft Entra (formerly Azure AD).
+This allows for complex cross-service automations, such as those found in Enterprise Suites.

 Where it fits in the stack